xuankimtran/docs-1/pages/katalon-studio/docs/cucumber-features-file.md

 ## Cucumber Reports

+### In Katalon TestOps

+Katalon TestOps has dedicated support for viewing BDD test results as well as advanced analytics and reports such as Traceability Matrix Report.
+Please follow [this tutorial](https://forum.katalon.com/t/better-bdd-support-in-katalon-studio-7-8-beta/47977/2) to configure.

+### In Katalon Studio

 There is **NO** custom report for executing Feature File.
 Katalon Studio uses only generated Cucumber **reports** for **Test Suite/Test Suite Collection** execution **level**, in which the test cases contain the Cucumber Features file.

 The generated Cucumber report of Test Suite/Test Suite Collection will be located in the same folder of Katalon Studio report's folder.
 In Katalon Studio Tests Explorer, right-click at the desired **Report > Open Containing Folder**.
 Katalon Studio will redirect you to the local folder where Cucumber Reports are stored.